Best Camping in Utah: Our 10 Top Picks

 Jordanelle Reservoir State Park Utah

-Jordanelle Reservoir and State Park offers visitors glorious scenery and the opportunity for some memorable wildlife spotting.
-If you’re lucky, you might spot one of the beavers that live round here.
-You’ll notice plenty of evidence of these industrious creatures in the trees that line the river’s edge.
-There’s a boardwalk trail system, too, and lots of fishing for those who like to wet a line on a sunny summer day.
+Jordanelle Reservoir and State Park provides visitors with stunning Utah scenery and the chance for memorable wildlife encounters.
+Lucky visitors may even catch a glimpse of the resident beavers.
+You’ll find ample evidence of these hardworking creatures in the trees along the river’s edge.
+The park also offers a boardwalk trail system and excellent fishing opportunities for those who enjoy casting a line on a sunny summer day.

 The peaceful, scenic campground is located on the Provo River, where it opens into the reservoir and offers visitors plenty of fun-filled activities all year-round.
 The campsites are positioned well back from the parking lot so that the tranquility of this gorgeous location isn’t disturbed, and carts are thoughtfully provided to enable you to transport your things to your campsite easily and quickly.